 The building and pest inspection reveal rising damp.

 So what should you do?

 You’ll often be able to tell a home has rising damp when you enter, because there’s a tell-tale sign of a musty odour.

 Note: Fact is, a high proportion of older buildings are affected by rising damp to some degree or another.

 Although rising damp can affect any brick house, older homes with poor underfloor ventilation in Sydney and Melbourne are most at risk.

-Rising damp occurs when moisture from the soil surrounding the home finds a way into the structure of your home creating damp conditions that allows mould to thrive.
+Rising dampness occurs when moisture from the soil surrounding the home finds a way into the structure of your home creating damp conditions that allows mould to thrive.

 The moisture can also draw up salt from the ground, which crystallises in the bricks and causes plaster to flake and paint to blister.

 Known as efflorescence, in severe cases, it can even erode the masonry and cause significant damage if left unchecked.